 All people registered as sex offenders must be listed and registered on the sex offender databases required by the area they live in.
 The people on these databases have been tried by jury and convicted in a court of law of a sex offense.
 You are able to view this information online, but keep in mind that you can’t see the precise address, but rather the neighborhood block that they live on.

 Court Records are public, and are accessible by anyone.
 They include a court case file that contains a court docket and any of the documents and filings filed in your case.
 You are able to access court records on their website, or at the clerk’s office of the court in the county where the case was filed.

 Each and every state keeps a record of a person’s criminal history.
 These databases are all linked so you can track criminal backgrounds from other states.
-Go to the Holmes County Courthouse and check in person, or check the website.
-You must know which county the crime occured in, and if it was in a totally different state, you may have to pay for a more complete search.
+Go to the Holmes County Courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and if it was in a totally different state, you may have to pay for a more complete search.

 When you look up someone’s criminal record you will find out if a person has ever been arrested, charged or convicted for any crimes they may have committed, which could include:

 - Sexual offenses including rape, assault.

 - Violent crimes including assault, battery and murder.

 But, when you do a criminal records check, usually won’t find if they have had any infractions like moving violations:

 - Lost their driver’s license or license revoked or suspended.

 - You have to be over the age of 21.